-8. Manual Time Tracking – How Effective Is It?
+4. Manual Time Tracking – How Effective Is It?

 Different timesheet software solutions allow employees to track their time themselves.
 This means the data you get will not be as accurate or extensive.
 However, it will be more detailed and useful in practice.

 Depending on your needs, you can adjust the data you ask for.
 This will allow you to get a clearer overview of how much time goes into individual tasks.